Skip to main content

 integrated-and-built-in-refrigeration-differences

-Integrated refrigerators fit within cabinets, so they look like a cabinet rather than a refrigerator.
-Integrated has more combinations of refrigerator, freezer, and all refrigerator or freezer types starting in smaller sizes like 18, 24, 30, and 36 inches.
+Integrated has more combinations of refrigerator and freezer, and all refrigerator or freezer types start in smaller sizes like 18, 24, 30, and 36 inches.

 Learn More: Refrigerator Buying Guide